 - Exposure to smoke in the home

 - Exposure to certain chemicals and other irritants

 Additionally, infections frequently caused by the condition are treated with antibiotics.
 If the condition is advanced enough, it is sometimes treated with medicine that thins the blood or oxygen therapy.

 Filing for Social Security Disability with a Cor Pulmonale Secondary to Chronic Pulmonary Vascular Hypertension Diagnosis

 One of the important things about applying for Social Security Disability Insurance or Supplemental Security Income with Cor Pulmonale is that you should be receiving regular medical care.
 Not only is this a good idea for health and survival issues, but it will help you establish your claim.
 In particular, you will want to make sure that your file contains full documentation of all treatments prescribed and your attempts to comply with them.
 The SSA will want to know if any amount of residual functional capacity has been restored.

-The specifications that the SSA considers when determining claims based on Cor Pulmonale can be found in Section 3.09 of the Blue Book (the SSA’s book of listings or qualifying conditions).
+The specifications that the SSA considers when determining claims based on Cor Pulmonale can be found in Section 3.09 of the Blue Book.
 The main things the Social Security Administration are looking for in determining that you meet a disability listing for Cor Pulmonale have to do with your pulmonary artery pressure and your arterial hypoxemia (decreased blood oxygen pressure).
 The guidelines used for other pulmonary conditions found in Section 3.02 are also heavily referenced.

 You will need the results of all tests performed and all medical intervention attempted.
 In particular, you will need the results of the spirogram test.
 If you have had a heart catheterization, the SSA will want to see the results.
 If you have not had one, and having one is an option, you should consider doing it.
 The SSA will not generally order heart catheterizations due to the expense involved, but they can help make your case for disability.